Nariño family: History

 The first person of this lineage moved to New Granada in 1751 as a Spanish royal Accountant of the Matrix Arcs of New Granada.
-The family brought together a circle of enlightened liberals to discuss various topics, their house was a meeting place for liberals of the time.
-The family gave the greatest figure of the independence generation Antonio Nariño, precursor of Colombian independence and one of the founding fathers of Colombia.
-President Nariño's mother was the sister of the also president and attorney of the royal audience Manuel de Bernardo Álvarez del Casal, meaning they are closed related to the Álvarez family.
+The family brought together a circle of enlightened liberals to discuss various topics, their house was a meeting place for liberals of the time..
+Antonio Nariño, a well-known a pro-Colombian independence hailed from this family.

-The members of this family grew up surrounded by books, this would explain why years later Antonio opened his own print shop " La Patriótica" and acquired an license from the government that allowed him to print.
+Antonio Nariño founded the influential pro-indepence print shop "La Patriótica" and acquired an license from the government that allowed him to print.
 This enterprise failed after Nariño was persecuted for his inflammatory Derechos del hombre in 1793.
 He translated the French Declaration of the Rights of Man from its original into Spanish and printed several copies.
 He then circulated these pamphlets among friends, families and like-minded people.
 Copies of the pamphlet created a stirring in the political mentalities of the time.
 The government soon discovered the material, and any copy that was found was burned.
 Nariño was arrested on August 29, 1794.

 Ricardo Acevedo Bernal (1867-1930) Watercolor of Antonio Nariño.
 Original located in the Jockey Club, Bogotá, Colombia.